ItalyStrap/advanced-control-manager/readme.txt

 1. Default breadcrumbs (With Bootstrap CSS)
 2. Custom breadcrumbs (With Bootstrap CSS)
 3. Breadcrumbs in page (With Bootstrap CSS)
+4. Gallery in admin dashboard
+5. Gallery with new Carousel functionality
+6. Gallery shortcode with type="carousel" for Bootstrap Carousel
+7. Example of Carousel in article page (740x370)

 == Changelog ==

+= 1.1.0 =
+Release Date: February 20th, 2015

+Dev time: 50h

+* Renders extra controls for image dimension in the new media UI
+* Add Bootstrap Carousel functionality forked from Agnosia Bootstrap Carousel by AuSoft
+* Renders extra controls in the Gallery Settings section of the new media UI
+* Add Mobile_Detect class from https://github.com/serbanghita/Mobile-Detect for responsive functions

 = 1.0.2 =
 Release Date: January 8th, 2015